Kandhamal district: Agriculture

+Geographical indication

+Kandhamal Haladi was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 1 April 2019 valid upto 10 January 2028.

+Kandhamal Apex Spices Association for Marketing (KASAM) from Kandhamal, proposed the GI registration of Kandhamal Haladi.
+After filing the application in January 2018, the turmeric was granted the GI tag in 2019 by the Geographical Indication Registry in Chennai, making the name "Kandhamal Haladi" exclusive to the turmeric grown in the region.
+It thus became the first turmeric variety from Odisha and the 17th type of goods from Odisha to earn the GI tag.

+The prestigious GI tag, awarded by the GI registry, certifies that a product possesses distinct qualities, adheres to traditional production methods, and has earned a reputation rooted in its geographical origin.

 Culture

 Festivals

-The people of Kandhamal celebrate many religious festivals from their tribal culture as well as many Odiya festivals.
+The people of Kandhamal celebrate many religious festivals from their tribal culture as well as many Odia festivals.

 The Danda Nach is celebrated in the district mainly by the Kondh tribals, following their traditional religion.
 They observe this for thirteen days in the Hindu month of Chaitra.
 People go fasting for all the thirteen days who viewed for the particular boon or for grace from the goddess Kaali.
 The festival starts on the first of April and closes on the thirteenth day.
 The closing ceremony is called Meru.
 Kondhas consume the first mango of the season, only after it has been offered to the goddess Kaali on the evening of Meru.

 In the month of January, Kondhs perform worship rituals after harvesting in the villages as per their own convenience.
 This puja is called Sisaa Laka.
 In the month of March they perform puja to get blessings from Darni Penu (the village deity) and Saru Penu (a mountain deity) to collect the mahula flower and green mangoes as well as the forest products.
 After offering to the deity, they collect the product to use as food, etc.

 In the month of April/May they offer the mohula flower in the form of cakes to the village deity; this is called Maranga Laka.
 On special occasions Kedu Laka is done depending on the requirement of the mother earth, which is decided by the village priest, locally called Kuta Gatanju.
 Kedu Laka is one of the main occasions among the Kandha tribes in Raikia block; they do Kedu Laka to eat mangoes of the village.